Tomerlivechen/FinalProjectFront/README.md

 ### Using the Hosted Website

 The website is hosted on Render.
-You can access it using the following link: <a href="https://finalprojectfront-6dxw.onrender.com" target="_blank" rel="noopener noreferrer">Deinonychus</a>
+You can access it using the following link: [Deinonychus](https://finalprojectfront-6dxw.onrender.com)

 ---